-A mid-term review of the proposals in the vision was undertaken in 2021/22.
-This review was an opportunity to review and relaunch Vision 2025, following the Covid19 pandemic, and to ensure that the actions taken to meet the priorities will help tackle the needs of the City's residents and businesses.
-As part of this work, the effect of Covid19 on the physical and mental health of residents was considered - and as a result revenue resources were refocused towards prevention and addressing those areas.
+A mid-term review of the proposals in the vision was undertaken in 2022.
+This review was an opportunity to repurpose Vision 2025, following the Covid19 pandemic and to ensure that the actions taken to meet the priorities will help tackle the needs of the

+City's residents and businesses.
+As part of this work, the effect of Covid19 on the physical and mental health of residents was considered - and as a result resources were refocused towards prevention and addressing those areas, including health inequalities, that will be needed most in the final three-year period.